How Dreamlit interacts with your database

 Permissions needed

-The Postgres user provided to Dreamlit must at least have the following permissions:- Read relevant tables (
+The Postgres user/role you provide to Dreamlit must at least have the following permissions:- Read relevant tables (

 - Manage its own